Inverness and Nairn Railway: Inverness and Nairn

 At the Inverness end of the line this seemed a very unsatisfactory position, and the engineer Joseph Mitchell (engineer) was energetic in 1853 in proposing railway connections from Inverness.
 With the GNoSR unwilling to build to Inverness as they had earlier promised, the time was right for Inverness interests to act.
 To avoid the huge expense of a lengthy and expensive line at the outset, he contented himself with promoting a line as far as Nairn, a distance of 15 miles.
 This he saw as the first step in a line turning south to Perth.
 Indeed the parliamentary bill was entitled, "The Inverness – Perth Railway section from Inverness to Nairn (or northern section)".

 In Parliament the GNoSR lodged objections to the I&NR Bill, and it was urgently necessary to make peace with the Aberdeen company, which would be a formidable, and expensive, adversary.
 A draft agreement was drawn up, giving the GNoSR running powers over the I&NR line, from such time as the companies' lines met, and allowing for the GNoSR to have facilities for a booking clerk in the station at Inverness.
 On this basis, the Great North withdrew its opposition.
 The document, drawn up on 25 February 1854, was approved by the I&NR directors.

-The bill got royal assent on 24 July 1854 and became an act of Parliament.
+The bill got royal assent on 24 July 1854 and became an act of Parliament, the Inverness and Nairn Railway Act 1854 (17 & 18 Vict. c. clxxvi).

 On 24 January 1855, a tender from Hawthorns of Leith for two engines, at £2,375 each, was accepted, and rolling stock to the value of £4,436 was also on order: three first-class, four third-class, carriages, and a van from Brown & Marshall; two carriage trucks and two cattle and sheep trucks from Faulds of Glasgow; and two horse-boxes, six timber trucks, and twenty open wagons from Watsons of Errol.